-Note that PJM's implementation of the BES definition requirements are discussed in Appendix C of this manual.
+11 Note that PJM's implementation of the BES definition requirements are discussed in Appendix C of this manual.

-- Ratings are expected to decrease as the temperature index goes up (valid exceptions exist, e.g., differences caused by winter/summer load curves used to derive transformer ratings). - The same Emergency ratings will populate both the Short-term and Long-term Emergency ratings unless the facility has an approved operating procedure justifying differences between these ratings (e.g., Post-contingency facilities). - Long-term Emergency ratings are expected, but not required to be higher than Normal Ratings. - Load Dump ratings are expected to be at least 3% higher than Emergency ratings.
-See M-03, Section 2.1.1 Facility Ratings for detailed information on thermal limits, including Load Dump ratings.
+- Ratings are expected to decrease as the temperature index goes up (valid exceptions exist, e.g., differences caused by winter/summer load curves used to derive transformer ratings). - The same Emergency ratings will populate both the Short-term and Long-term Emergency ratings unless the facility has an approved operating procedure justifying differences between these ratings (e.g., Post-contingency facilities). - Long-term Emergency ratings are expected, but not required to be higher than Normal Ratings. - Long Term Emergency ratings are expected to be at least 3% lower than Load Dump ratings.
+See M-03, Section 2.1.1 Facility Ratings for more information.